-On April 1, 2020 the U.S. Census Bureau will be counting all residents living in the United States.
+On April 1, 2020 the U.S. Census Bureau began counting all residents living in the United States.
 In Pennsylvania, we’re committed to working together to make sure all our neighbors are included in the census.

 Our communities and families benefit when you participate in the U.S. Census.
 Our population count determines the federal support Pennsylvanians receive for the next ten years for education, healthcare, housing, food assistance, roads, and more.
 When your invite arrives, you can respond online, by mail, or by phone.